Perry Vale

-Perry Vale is a neighbourhood and electoral ward in the London Borough of Lewisham.
+Perry Vale is a neighbourhood in the London Borough of Lewisham.
 It is 10.5 km southeast of Charing Cross and located near Forest Hill to the east of Forest Hill railway station, where the railway line forms the western boundary.
 The ward is named after the main road Perry Vale which passes through, this road is part of the B227 road which is called Perry Rise further to the south.
 The electoral ward has existed since the London Borough of Lewisham revised its wards and ward boundaries in 2002.

 From 1978 to 2002 a similarly named ward Perry Hill existed.
 It was smaller and covered some of the same area, but was slightly more to the east.
 This ward was named after the A212 road which is called Perry Hill as it passes through running from Catford to Sydenham.